La Mojarra

-La Mojarra is an archaeological site in the Mexican state of Veracruz, located not far from the Gulf Coast at a bend in the Acula River.
+La Mojarra is an archaeological site in the Mexican state of Veracruz, located near Gulf Coast, at a bend in the Acula River.
 It was continually occupied from the late Formative period (ca. 300 BCE) until perhaps as late as 1000 CE.

 Not a large site, La Mojarra has been little excavated.
 It covers roughly 1 km2 and consists of small mounds and a modest plaza.
 Three kilns have been unearthed, which fired locally used orange pottery.

 Nonetheless, La Mojarra and environs have yielded two important Epi-Olmec culture artifacts: La Mojarra Stela 1 and the Tuxtla Statuette.
 Both of these artifacts contain what has been classified as Epi-Olmec script as well as very early Long Count calendar dates.